SpireStock

 4. Retroactive Claim Disputes

-Distributors frequently submit retroactive claims, "you didn't pay scheme X on invoice Y three months ago."
+Distributors frequently submit retroactive claims saying "you did not pay scheme X on invoice Y three months ago."
 Verifying these claims from paper records is time-consuming, and brands often pay out to avoid conflict, leaking cash.

 5. Lack of Visibility